Reviewed by: Emelyn Furio

 After fertilizing the plant, flush the soil to avoid pockets of high fertilizer concentration in the potting mix.

-How to propagate Monstera adansonii
+Monstera adansonii propagation

 You can propagate the Swiss Cheese Vine using stem cuttings or seeds.
 The cuttings can be propagated in water, soil, sphagnum moss, or perlite.